stephanieyenyu/AMR_System/docs/metrics.md

 # Metrics

-Every figure quoted in the README derives from the PostgreSQL databases backing the test system, exercised in-house at Aurotek against the physical robot.
-This document records the source and derivation of each so that the numbers can be checked rather than accepted.
+All information referenced in the README file comes from the PostgreSQL database supporting the testing system.
+This system is used internally by Aurotek for testing physical robots.
+This document documents the source and derivation process of each piece of information to verify its authenticity, rather than simply accepting it outright.

 **Snapshot date** 2026-08-14
 **Observation window** 2026-07-14 to 2026-08-14 (21 days with activity)